 German immigrants arrived in Fredericksburg in the mid-1800s, bringing with them their homeland traditions, including homemade beer and cuisine, and you’ll find plenty of that here.
 But no worries if your palate craves something different — you can’t go wrong ordering popular barbecue, Tex-Mex dishes or farm-to-table fare at Fredericksburg’s many downtown restaurants.
 Be sure to check out the town’s event calendar as there are great festivals and live music happening year-round.

 Messina Hof Winery.
 Credit Blake Mistich.

 There are plenty of outdoor activities to enjoy in Fredericksburg.
 Stop at one of the local orchards in the summer to pick fresh and juicy peaches (a beloved seasonal staple) or walk the endless fields of wildflowers at Wildseed Farms.
-Visit tasting rooms at some of the 50 nearby wineries and vineyards to sip all the award-winning varietals Texas has to offer.
+Visit tasting rooms at more than 60 wineries and vineyards to sip all the award-winning varietals Texas has to offer.

 Vereins Kirche Museum.
 Courtesy of Fredericksburg CVB.

 Infuse some history into your experience by visiting Pioneer Museum to learn about Fredericksburg’s fascinating German history.
 Explore profound exhibits at the Smithsonian-Affiliated National Museum of the Pacific War.
 Stroll the expansive grounds of the Lyndon B. Johnson National Historical Park to see the birthplace and family home of the country’s 36th president.
 This area also is an International Dark Sky Park, so feel free to linger longer and admire the wonders of the night sky.